What Is Epilepsy?

 There are dozens of anti-epileptic drugs.
 The following are some of the most commonly prescribed.

 Valproate sodium (Depacon, generic), valproic acid (Depakene, generic), and divalproex sodium (Depakote, generic) are anticonvulsants that are chemically very similar to each other.
 (In this report, they are collectively referred to as valproate.)
 Valproate products are the most widely prescribed anti-epileptic drugs worldwide.
-They are the first choice for people with generalized seizures and are used to prevent nearly all other major seizures as well.
+They are the first choice for people with idiopathic generalized tonic-clonic epilepsy and are used to prevent nearly all other major seizures as well.

 These drugs have a number of side effects that vary depending on dosage and duration.
 Most side effects occur early in therapy and then subside.
 The most common side effects are upset stomach and weight gain.
 Less common side effects include dizziness, hair thinning and loss, and difficulty concentrating.